Is My Family Member Addicted to Prescription Drugs?

 What to Do If They Have a Problem

 If you family member admits that they have a prescription drug problem and wants help, please call and speak to one of our Addiction Treatment Experts, who will be happy to advise you on the options available.
 Usually a rehab detox and rehabilitation is the most successful treatment for those who are dependent on a drug.
 Help for family is not that hard to find, even if you are somehow limited in your choices.
 If financially this isn’t an option, you should encourage your loved one to be honest with their GP and seek support from their local drug and alcohol team.
 Remember that they will be suffering from a physical dependency and be terrified of giving up their crutch in life, so it is important that they have the correct professional support to help them through this difficult time.
-If they do not want help or won’t admit there is a problem, then you can access support from a family group or by engaging with one of our specialist counsellors, please call us for further information and read our section on support for families.
+If they do not want help or won’t admit there is a problem, then you can access support from a family group or by engaging with one of our specialist counsellors, please call us for further information.